We handle all types of family law and divorce cases, including:

 In Colorado, this issue used to be known as “alimony.”
 Colorado understands that the economic lives of spouses are connected and it may be appropriate to have a period of adjustment when the spouses’ incomes are blended.
 Your case may require a vocational evaluation to help establish what income can be earned by a spouse.
 There are also tax considerations for payment and receipt of maintenance.

 As of January 1, 2014, Colorado courts have new advisory guidelines to follow when determining the amount and term of maintenance.
 The guidelines are considered only for new cases or Motions to modify maintenance filed after January 1, 2014.
 The Parties’ marriage must have lasted at least 3 years in order for the advisory guidelines to be considered.
 The Parties’ combined annual adjusted gross income may not be more than $240,000 per year or the uppermost limit of the basic child support guidelines (currently $360,000 per year).
 The test for maintenance is whether the spouse requesting maintenance lacks sufficient property to provide for his or her reasonable needs, and is unable to meet those needs through appropriate employment.
 The amount of the guideline maintenance award is calculated using 40% of the higher income earner’s gross monthly income minus 50% of the lower income earners’ gross monthly income.
+There is also adjustment for the maintenance paid of 20% or 25% depending on the tax bracket due to the changes in the Tax Cut & Jobs Act that removed the ability to deduct maintenance payments on a tax return.
 The term of guideline maintenance award is determined based upon the number of months of the marriage.
 The term of guideline maintenance for a marriage of 36 months (3 years) is 31% of the length of the marriage.
 The term of guideline maintenance for a marriage of 240 months (20 years) is 50% of the length of the marriage.
 If the marriage is more than 20 years in length, the Court may award maintenance for a certain number of years or an indefinite period.

 Jennifer has experience in whether the Courts use the guideline maintenance as a formula like the Colorado child support guidelines or as a guide.
 Maintenance can be very difficult to resolve because the guidelines may be applied or the issue may be left largely to what the Court considers is fair.
 Court decisions can differ widely with similar facts.